The late Ronnie Peterson has been acknowledged as one of the fastest Grand Prix drivers of all time, yet he was never crowned World Champion.

 THE HUMAN LEAGUE Empire State Human (1979)

 It seems unbelievable now that this extremely catchy single failed to be a big hit in an era when synthesizers were being accepted by the wider record buying public.
 After all, both SPARKS and TUBEWAY ARMY had entered the Top 20 with their Moog assisted ditties.
 In hindsight though, Colin Thurston’s production did sound comparatively thin next to ‘The Number One Song in Heaven’ and ‘Are Friends Electric?’.
 Despite a timely re-release in 1980, ‘Empire State Human’ only reached a high of No62.
-But this charmingly surreal story of growing up has remained a cult favourite.

 LORI & THE CHAMELEONS Touch (1979)